dratini0/badge-website/docs/TiLDA_MKe/FreeRTOS.md

 ## Code structure

 - FreeRTOS has the concept of “Tasks” which work like threads.
-We’ve wrappered them in a class called “Task” (for background stuff) and “Apps” (for foreground, one-at-a-time things)
+We’ve wrapped them in a class called “Task” (for background stuff) and “Apps” (for foreground, one-at-a-time things)
 - Everything needs to be in the main EMF2014 folder.
 Subfolders are not allowed.
 This is an Arduino IDE restriction :(